Let's Encrypt certificate with acme.sh instead of Certbot

 In order for Let’s Encrypt to verify that you do indeed own the domain.dev

 , your host will need to pass the ACME verification challenge.
-There are several types of that challenge, but the easiest (I think) is the HTTP-01:
+There are several types of that challenge, but the easiest (I think) is the HTTP-01 (I no longer think so):

 - It will generate a verification token, put it to